usf-cs272-fall2022/usf-cs272-fall2022.github.io/_general/getting-started-with-github.md

   - [**Eclipse EGit Plugin User Guide**](http://wiki.eclipse.org/EGit/User_Guide)
     User guide for the builtin `git` plugin in Eclipse.
 Works with Github repositories.

-You also have access to [Linkedin Learning](https://myusf.usfca.edu/ets/educational-technologies/linkedin) (formerly Lynda.com), which has many technical online tutorials and mini-courses.
+You also have free access to [**Linkedin Learning**](https://myusf.usfca.edu/ets/educational-technologies/linkedin) (formerly Lynda.com), which has many technical online tutorials and mini-courses.
 If you prefer that format, I strongly encourage you to take a look.

-There are *many* other resources you can find with a simple web search.
-The operations we will use in class include: commit, push, pull, merge, and branch.
-The GitHub features we will use in class include releases, issues, and pull requests.
+There are *many* other resources you can find with a simple web search, like this [Really Friendly Git Intro](https://hellowebbooks.com/learn-git/) zine by Tracy Osborn or the [Oh Shit, Git!](https://wizardzines.com/zines/oh-shit-git/) zine by Julia Evans.

 <i class="fas fa-code-branch"></i>
 Don't just wing it!
 I recommend you spend some time learning the basics of `git` now, as it is a core skill for anyone in the tech and CS industries.
 It will also make this class and all CS classes that follow a lot less frustrating.